Ben Stokes broke Kiwi hearts - now he's up for New Zealander of Year

 Earlier this week, Stokes' proud father, former league coach Gerard Stokes, said a draw would have been nice in the final given he was supporting both the Black Caps and his son.

-"[A draw] would've been nice but there's always got to be a winner in a world cup," he said.
+"[A draw] would've been nice but there's always got to be a winner in a world cup.

 "The way that Ben batted was a tribute to both teams in the way that they tried so hard to win that cup.